GreenFiftyTwo/egg-hatcher/README.md

 #### Potential Upgrades

-1) I would like to make it handle the situation where the Nursery Lady doesn't have an egg ready without breaking the loop
-2) I would like to optimize it to hit 20 eggs/hour, preferably without having to use different code for different egg cycles
+1) I would like to optimize it to hit 20 eggs/hour, preferably without having to use different code for different egg cycles
-3) I would like to clean up the code and shorten it
+2) I would like to clean up the code and shorten it
-4) I would like to make a seperate program that automates releasing a box or two of pokemon
+3) I would like to make a seperate program that automates releasing a box or two of pokemon

 #### Thanks

 Big thanks to bertrandom for his BOTW snowballer thrower that this code and a thousand others are forked from.
-You made automating the switch much more accessible to beginning coders.
+You made automating the switch much more accessible.

 Thanks to Shiny Quagsire for his [Splatoon post printer](https://github.com/shinyquagsire23/Switch-Fightstick) which bertrandom forked and progmem for his [original discovery](https://github.com/progmem/Switch-Fightstick) that began it all.